iYosef1/Company_Volume_By_Region-Data_Analysis/README.md

 # Company_Volume_By_Region-Data_Analysis
 This is an excel workbook project analyzing a company's quarterly volumes by region that is concluded by a dashboard.
 A changelog and all other sources are referenced.
+The final completed version of the project is called "Volume_by_Region_Data_Request_v3".

 Github Data Source - Excel-for-Analytics: https://github.com/mattbrattin/Excel-for-Analytics/blob/main/Excel%20for%20Analytics%20Project%20Series%20Source%20File.xlsx
 Tutorial Video: https://www.youtube.com/watch?v=45_yTM1HfTc&t=7s